privapprox/privapprox.github.io/pages/design.md

 ### Step II: Answering Queries at Clients
 Next, the clients that participate in the answering process make use of randomized response to preserve privacy.

-**Randomized response**.
-Randomized response protects user's privacy by allowing individuals to answer sensitive queries without providing truthful answers all the time, yet it allows analysts to collect statistical results.
-Randomized response works as follow: suppose an analyst sends a query to individuals to obtain statistical data about a sensitive property.
+**Randomized response** Randomized response protects user's privacy by allowing individuals to answer sensitive queries without providing truthful answers all the time, yet it allows analysts to collect statistical results.
+Randomized response works as follow: suppose an analyst sends a query to individuals to obtain statistical result about a sensitive property.
 To answer the query, a client locally randomizes its answer to the query.
 Specifically, the client flips a coin, if it comes up heads, then the client responds its truthful answer; otherwise, the client flips a second coin and responds "Yes" if it comes up heads or "No" if it comes up tails.
 The privacy is preserved via the ability to refuse responding truthful answers.
 Suppose that the probabilities of the first coin and the second coin coming up heads are $$p$$ and $$q$$, respectively.
 The analyst receives $$N$$ randomized answers from individuals, among which $$R_y$$ answers are "Yes".
 Then, the number of original truthful "Yes" answers before the randomization process can be estimated as:

 $$
 \begin{equation}